 If you aren’t familiar with the Great Depression, it took place during the 1930s.
 It started in 1929 and then ended in the late 1930s.
 Stock prices fell and people both rich and poor were affected.

-Construction was halted, crop prices fell, no jobs, and food shortage affected the USA and nations across the world.
+Construction was halted, crop prices fell, no jobs, and food shortages affected the USA and nations across the world.
 Of course, just like people do, they get creative in hard times, which resulted in a lot of these delicious recipes.